 These tips and products are really just the tip of the iceberg in your child’s early literacy development.
 Be sure to stay tuned to part 2 and 3 in this series where we discuss hearing the sounds the letters make and beginning writing!

 Written by: Lauren Hunt.

 Lauren is a teacher, mother and blogger from Adelaide, South Australia.
 She has taught in the Early Years of school for many years and is passionate about learning through play.
-Lauren is kept busy with her five year old daughter and two year old son.
 In her spare time, she blogs at www.teachertypes.com sharing a multitude of early learning play ideas for teachers and parents alike.
-Lauren is now pleased to also be writing for the Bright Star Kids Blog!
+Lauren is pleased to write for the Bright Star Kids Blog!